 Cork County Council provides a fire and rescue service from 20 fire stations, which are located throughout the county.

-Water Services and Flood Relief Schemes
+Water Services, Coastal and Flood Projects

 Information on Water, Farm and Road Safety.